Model Predictive Control with Environment Adaptation for Legged Locomotion: Whole-Body Controller

-\textit{Remark}: A $1 \,\mathrm{kHz}$ Joint-Space PD is put in cascade with the \gls{wbc} before sending torques to the low-level controller.
-In this way, we track the desired trajectories of the swing legs and we increase the robustness in case a foot loses contact with the ground.
+A $1 \,\mathrm{kHz}$ Joint-Space PD is put in cascade with the \gls{wbc} before sending torques to the low-level controller.
+In this way, we track the desired trajectories of the swinging legs and we increase the robustness in case a foot loses contact with the ground.
+The \gls{wbc} interface provides the joint trajectories $\vect{q}^\mathrm{d}$ and $\dot{\vect{q}}^\mathrm{d}$ required by the Joint-Space PD.
+To compute the joint trajectories, inverse kinematics is required which in turn needs the swing trajectory $\vect{p}^{\mathrm{sw}}_\mathrm{f}$.
+We define the swing frame $\mathcal{S}$ \cite{frontiers20raiola} (Fig. \ref{fig:robocentricStepping}), whose $X$-axis is aligned with the vector that links lift-off and touchdown point ($\vect{L}_\mathrm{sw}$), $Y$-axis is perpendicular to the $X$-axis of the swing frame and to the $Z$-axis of the world frame.
+Finally the $Z$-axis is such that $\mathcal{S}$ is a counter-clockwise coordinate system.
+The origin of the swing frame $\mathcal{S}$ coincides with the lift-off point.
+In this way the swing trajectory lies on the $X$-$Z$ plane and we shape it as a semi-ellipse with $L_\mathrm{sw}$ and $H_\mathrm{sw}$ as lengths of the axes: